smlhelp/book/src/types/aux-lib.md

 Unless otherwise stated, the documentation assumes SMLNJ v110.99.
 Some features (e.g. modifications of the pretty printer) might not work in other versions of SMLNJ.

+All the documents & code here should be considered "work-in-progress".
+If you spot an error in either, you can report it [here](https://forms.gle/yuyc17oBnT4JvG5h9).

 ## Trees
 Provides polymorphic binary trees in a structure `Tree`, with a couple basic methods for working with them.